128technology/docs/docs/config_domain-based_web_filter.md

 ## Configuring Domain-based Web Filtering

-To enable Domain-based Web Filtering, you must configure a broader service under which your child service will nest.
+To enable Domain-based Web Filtering, you must configure a parent-level service under which your child service will nest.
 In many cases, you may have pieces of this procedure already in place, such as  the *internet* service configured as an example below.

 The high level steps for configuring Domain-based Web Filtering are: